Pre-Employment Drug Testing Laws By State 2022

 Private employers, school transit suppliers, and the state government.

-Testing allowed in public schools, private companies, and state agencies.
-Refusal to submit to a test blocks applicants from public employment for a period of two years.
+Testing is allowed in public schools, private companies, and state agencies.
+Refusal to submit to a test blocks applicants from public employment for two years.
+Private employers may conduct random drug tests and do not have to accommodate medical marijuana users.
+Recreational marijuana use is illegal in Georgia.

 Hawaii